animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-After being disconnected from the distributed system, a peer member enters a “reconnecting” state and periodically attempts to rejoin the distributed system.
-If the peer member succeeds in reconnecting, the member rebuilds its “view” of the distributed system from existing members and receives a new distributed system ID.
+After being disconnected from the distributed system, a peer member enters a "reconnecting" state and periodically attempts to rejoin the distributed system.
+If the peer member succeeds in reconnecting, the member rebuilds its "view" of the distributed system from existing members and receives a new distributed system ID.
 Additionally, all caches, Regions, and other Apache Geode components are reconstructed.
 Therefore, all old references, which may have been injected into